roopksaini/itwin-cli-manual/docs/user-stories/itwin-create.md

 ## Scenario

-As a user, I want to quickly create an iTwin and start working on my project, even if I don’t have all the details immediately.
-Over time, as I gather more information about the project’s class, subclass, location, and time zone, I can refine the iTwin by updating its properties, ensuring it better reflects the project's scope and needs.
+As a user, I want to quickly create an iTwin, even if I don’t have all the details immediately.
+Over time, as I gather more information about the iTwin's class, subclass, location, and time zone, I can refine the iTwin by updating its properties.

 ## Steps